getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

 1. On the Create Cluster page, enter a name for the cluster.
 For example, `mycluster`.

+1. Select Kubernetes for the cluster type.

 1. Click **Create Cluster**.

 After a few moments, your cluster reaches a status of **active**.

-### Connect to your cluster
+### Download the cluster credentials

-Connect to your cluster by loading the cluster credentials and installing the Docker Version Manager (dvm).
 The cluster credentials and configuration are a set of files that allow you to securely access your cluster.

-If you have any problems, see the [Troubleshooting](#troubleshooting) section.

-1. On the Carina Control Panel, click the **Get Access** button associated with your cluster and click **Download File**.
+1. On the Carina Control Panel, click the cluster name.

+1. On the Cluster Details page, click the **Actions** button, and then click **Download Credentials**.

 1. Save the zip file to a location on your computer.
 For example, the `Downloads` folder.